-Holly performs, choreographs, teaches, adjudicates contemporary dance festivals and facilitates movement with varied populations.
-She has guest taught at Cornish University Seattle, University of Akron, Ohio and The University of New Mexico, Las Cruces, and at various dance academies in Nanaimo, B.C, where she currently resides.
-She has worked with many choreographers and companies including; Senta Driver, Hanya Holm, Agnes de Mille, Nina Weiner, Maureen Fleming-Odo, Lynne Taylor Corbett in New York City, Helen Myers (New Mexico) and Chick Snipper, Kokoro Dance, Judith Marcuse (film), Lee Eisler, Deborah Dunn, Judith Garay, Jennifer Mascall and Cheryl Prophet in Vancouver, Margie Gillis and Susanna Hood (Montreal) and playwright, Judith Adams, U.K.
+Teaching credits include; Cornish College of the Arts, Seattle, The University of Akron, Ohio, The University of New Mexico, Las Cruces, and various B.C. dance academies in Nanaimo.
+Holly has danced with artists such as: Susanna Hood, Margie Gillis (Montreal) Judith Adams (U.K)., Senta Driver, Hanya Holm, Agnes de Mille, Nina Weiner, Maureen Fleming-Odo, Lynne Taylor Corbett (New York City), Helen Myers (New Mexico), Chick Snipper, Kokoro Dance, Judith Marcuse (film), Lee Eisler, Deborah Dunn, Judith Garay, Jennifer Mascall and Cheryl Prophet (Vancouver).

-Her Musical Theatre choreographic background has been with experimental or original works; Euphemia (Akron, Ohio), The Spirit of Bleeker Street (NYC), A Good Person?
-(Malaspina University Theatre).
-She choreographed Hot Flashes with Theatre One (Nanaimo) and Heidi, A Child's Christmas In Wales and South Pacific with Chemainus Theatre (Chemainus).
-She has performed as a "hot box dancer" in Guys and Dolls (Ohio) and thoroughly enjoyed creating the leading role in an original play, The Swing of Things (NYC).
+Musical Theatre choreographic background includes Euphemia (Akron, Ohio), The Spirit of Bleeker Street (NYC), A Good Person?
+(Malaspina University Theatre), Hot Flashes (Theatre One, Nanaimo), Heidi and South Pacific (Chemainus Theatre), Rocky Horror Picture Show and All Grown Up (Schmooze Productions, Nanaimo).
+She has performed in Guys and Dolls (Ohio), and created the lead role in an original musical, The Swing of Things (NYC).